 First, how harsh is the Australian sun?

-Very.
-As illustrated in the map below, where areas with extremely high levels of UV are highlighted in red and pink.
-It does take only a few minutes to get sunburnt during the Australian summer.
+Very!
+As illustrated in the map below, areas with extremely high levels of UV are highlighted in red and pink.
+It only takes a few minutes to get sunburnt during the Australian summer.
 Adequate protection is essential, all year round, as soon as UV index reaches or exceeds 3.

-What many consumers don’t realise is SPF30+ complies with the older 1998 standard, while SPF30 and SPF50+ comply with the latest standard dated 2012.
-This new 2012 standard bring 2 major improvements.
+Second, many consumers don’t realise that SPF30+ complies with the older 1998 standard, whilst SPF30 and SPF50+ comply with the latest standard from 2012.
+This new standard incorporates two significant improvements.

-The most important improvement is in the UVA protection arena: UVA has been found to be primarily responsible for skin ageing and skin cancer.
-1998 standard did not impose any substantial protection against these UVA.
-This has been fixed by the 2012 standard.
+The most crucial improvement is in the UVA protection arena: UVA is primarily responsible for skin ageing and skin cancer.
+The 1998 standard did not impose any substantial protection against UVA.
+This omission has been addressed by the 2012 standard.

 The second improvement, and most relevant to this article, is the significant increase in claimable SPF.
-Many SPF 30+ (1998 standard) or SPF30 (2012 standard) products have an SPF 30 vs SPF 50 (+) sunscreens have an SPF of 60 or greater, doubling the protection compared to SPF30 or SPF30+ sunscreens.
+Many SPF 30+ (1998 standard) or SPF30 (2012 standard) products have a Sun Protection Factor of 30 only.
+Whereas SPF 50 (+) sunscreens have a Sun Protection Factor of 60 or greater - doubling the protection, compared to SPF30 or SPF30+ sunscreens.

-Sunscreens, when applied correctly, are designed to reduce skin burn-time by the claimed SPF factor.
-In other words, if an unprotected skin burns in 5 minutes, it will burn in 150 minutes when protected by an SPF30 sunscreen, and in 300 minutes when protected by an SPF50+ sunscreen.
-By design, SPF50+ is doubling the protection compared to SPF30 or SPF30+.
+When applied correctly, sunscreen is designed to reduce skin burn-time by the claimed SPF factor.
+In other words, if unprotected skin burns in 5 minutes, it will burn in 150 minutes when protected by SPF30 sunscreen and in 300 minutes when protected by SPF50+ sunscreen.
+By design, SPF50+ is doubling the protection, compared to SPF30 or SPF30+.

-The damage that UV light does to our skin is exactly the same: it’s the UV light that reaches our skin that matters, and using a spf 30 vs spf 50 sunscreen halves the protection.
+The damage that UV light does to our skin works in the same way: it’s the UV light reaching our skin that matters, so using SPF 30 versus SPF 50 sunscreen halves the protection.

-Our tip: most consumers don’t apply the dose used to determine sunscreen SPF performance.
-Our recommendation is to apply sunscreen liberally, let it dry, and then re-apply the same sunscreen again.
-This should help ensure a sufficient load of UV filters onto your skin to reach the performance required under our harsh Australia sun.
+Our tip: most people don’t apply the dose used to determine sunscreen SPF performance.
+Our recommendation is to apply sunscreen liberally, let it dry, and then reapply the same sunscreen.
+This repetition will help ensure a sufficient load of UV filters onto your skin, thus reaching the performance required under our harsh Australian sun.